mithi/hotels/README.md

 - ➡️ Competitor prices are optional

-- ➡️ Taxes and fees are optional, if givent, current price is tax-inclusive else, tax exclusive
+- ➡️ Taxes and fees are optional, if given, current price is tax-inclusive else, tax exclusive

 ## ✅ Expectations